Swamy-s-Tech-Skills-Academy-AI-ML-Data/creative-ai-mini-kit/README.md

 pip install ipykernel openai pandas requests tiktoken pypdf matplotlib ipython jinja2
 ```

-Please format the below section
-in markdown code block.

 ### 3.1 Required Packages

 > 1. openai: This package is used for accessing the OpenAI API.